Habeeb8136/Habeeb8136/README.md

 - 🔬 Always been a tech geek.
 Started learning Coding for a career change.
 - 💻 I love writing code and learn anythings about it.

-- 👀 want to become a Fullstack developer.
+-  want to become a Fullstack developer.
-- 🌱 I’m currently learning frontend development.
+-  I’m currently learning frontend development (React)